matias-vazquez/microcontroladores/Lab02/README.md

     -  E.g. suppose that LED_4 turns on and the player presses in time button_4, thus you must indicate the match by displaying on the LED array the Knight Rider effect (https://www.youtube.com/watch?v=mjpc1P1vPZQ).
 A flow diagram of the Whack-a-Mole code is shown in Figure 1.

 7. Finally, write the FUNCTIOS section.
 Here, you must write all function definitions of all user-declared functions.
 You can use the flow diagram shown Figure 2 as a starting point for your code.

+###Hardware implementation
+1. Connect PortB of the PIC18 to the LED array of your minimum system.
+2. Connect PortD of the PIC18 to the push-button array of your minimum system.
+3. Your connection setup must look like the one shown in Figure 3.